-Seventeen years ago, a nervous 13 year old boarded a plane to spend a couple of weeks at the Julian Krinsky School of Tennis, which also offered golf and squash.
+Seventeen years ago, a nervous 13 year old boarded a plane to spend a couple of weeks at the Julian Krinsky School of Tennis, which also offered golf and squash at the time.
 Homesickness, a possible by-product of all new camping experiences, came almost immediately upon arrival.
 However, Julian, with his unorthodox prescription for neutralizing homesickness, took Andrew and a few other campers out to a fun dinner at a local restaurant.
-Not only did it work, Andrew stayed for the rest of that summer and for many summers to come.
+Not only did it work to eliminate his home sickness, Andrew stayed for the rest of that summer and returned for many summers to come.

 Growing up in West Hartford, CT, Andrew had the advantage of a golfing father who gave him a base for learning the game.
 JKST gave him the skills he needed to excel and the competitive spirit to win tournaments.

 One of the most influential relationships he had was with his golf pro, Graeme McDonic, whom Andrew is still in touch with today.
 He credits him with making him a better golfer, to the point that one summer he won every tournament...all seven weeks of camp!
 He loved the legendary rivalries that came from the competition with international students, who also provided a different dimension, introducing him to their different cultures and interests, especially soccer.